Last updated on July 16th, 2021 at 07:38 pm

 In the years since he first originated the wicked problem concept, people have extended it in ways that have led some to regard the concept as inflated and less than useful.
 But since extension and imitation rarely occur unless the extended concept has value, I take this phenomenon to mean that Rittel’s version of the concept is worthwhile.
 The focus of this post, then, is Rittel’s version of wicked problems, as applied to the problem of designing a complex technical debt retirement project.

 The wicked problem concept has propagated mostly in the realm of public policy and social planning.
 Certainly wicked problems abound there: poverty, crime control, and climate change are examples.
 I know of no attempt to explore the wickedness of retiring technical debt in large enterprises, but have a look below and see what you think.

 Rittel defines a problem as the discrepancy between the current state of affairs and the “state as it ought to be.”
 For the purposes of technical debt retirement planning, the state as it ought to be might at times be a bit ambitious.
 So I take the objective of a technical debt retirement project to be an attempt to resolve the discrepancy between the current state of affairs and some other state that’s more desirable.
 For the present purpose, then, the problem is designing a technical debt retirement project that converts the current state of affairs to a more desirable state that might still contain technical debt in some form, but it leaves us in a better position.

 Actually, there is a subset of wicked problems—super-wicked problems—that I think might include some technical debt retirement problems.
-I’ll address them in the post “Retiring technical debt can be a super wicked problem.”
+I address them in the post “Retiring technical debt can be a super wicked problem.”

 For now, though, let’s examine the properties of wicked problems, and see how well they match up with the problem of designing technical debt retirement projects.

 Attributes of wicked problems